-All students residing on campus are strongly encouraged to have a United States Postal Service (USPS) box to receive mail and packages sent via the carrier.
-To obtain a box, a student must complete an application and turn it in to USPS staff.
+All students residing in on campus residence halls are required to obtain a P.O.
+Box to receive USPS mail.
+To obtain a P.O.
+Box, a student must complete an application (applications are available at the MSU Post Office) and turn it in to USPS staff.
 Two forms of identification are required to apply.
-Students may also apply online at usps.com using zip code 39762.
-Fees begin at \$65, depending on the box size, and two keys are provided to each box holder.
+Fees begin at \$65, depending on the box size.
+Two keys are provided to each box holder.
+Roommates can not share a box.